 Why do we spell Skeptics the American way?

 It’s because Skepticism as movement started in the US where they have important public battles to fight in terms of creationism being taught in schools, maintaining the separation of church and state, and so on.
-Because it started in the US as a movement, groups in the rest of the world tend to adopt the US spelling to distinguish Skepticism as a movement from skepticism as an approach to understanding problems.
-Although Skepticism is not an organised movement, some of the American groups are more structured than groups in the rest of the world, simply because of the scale of the challenges they are rising to.
+The first group outside the US to use the K was Skeptics in the Pub in Brisbane, and perhaps if they had spelt it the Australian / British English way then maybe we’d be Edinburgh Sceptics.
+However, it does help being able to use the US spelling to distinguish Skepticism as a movement from scepticism as an approach to understanding problems.
+Although Skepticism is not an organised movement, some of the American groups are more structured than groups in the rest of the world, simply because of the scale of the challenges they are rising to and because of the American habit of creating funded foundations.

 We capitalise Skeptics when we are referring to people who self-identify as part of the Skeptical movement, and we capitalise Skepticism to acknowledge that Skepticism is a community and not just an attitude of mind or a method of finding out about the world, though it is certainly both of those things too.